 Many women have a miscarriage before they even know they’re pregnant.
 If this happens it can feel like a late period with heavy bleeding.

 Around 1 in every 5 pregnancies miscarry.
 Most women who miscarry do so in the first 12 weeks of pregnancy – this is sometimes called an early miscarriage.

 A stillbirth is when a baby dies:

 It can happen for lots of reasons and doctors don’t yet know all the causes.
-Some stillbirths can't be explained, while others are linked to problems with:
+Some stillbirths can’t be explained, while others are linked to issues with:

 More about stillbirth

 Everyone reacts differently to the loss of a baby.
 Your emotions might be overwhelming and you might feel physically drained too.
 It can also raise to the surface other experiences of loss.

 When and how it happens is no guide to how you’re likely to feel.
 If you already have children, think about how they might be feeling too.